Vyral/base-template/_posts/2020-08-25-q-what-should-investors-know-about-property-management.md

 {% include youtube.html %}

-If you’re thinking about becoming an investor, here’s where to put your money.
+<p style="text-align:center;">If you’re thinking about becoming an investor, here’s where to put your money.</p>

 If you’re thinking about investing in a rental property, there’s a really big issue you need to be aware of.&nbsp;